 What This Means For Metal Buyers

-Nickel prices went up this month but that should not panic nickel buyers.
-Prices could keep rising in the second quarter as the dollar weakens but the outlook for the balance of the year remains bearish.
+Nickel prices went up this month, but that should not panic nickel buyers.
+Prices could keep rising in the second quarter as the dollar weakens yet the outlook for the balance of the year remains bearish.